dapr/docs/howto/deploy-k8s-prod/README.md

 #### Saving the current certificates

-When upgrading to a new version of Dapr, it is recommended we carry over our Root and Issuer certificates instead of re-generating them, which might cause a downtime for applications that make use of service invocation or actors.
+When upgrading to a new version of Dapr, it is recommended you carry over the root and issuer certificates instead of re-generating them, which might cause a downtime for applications that make use of service invocation or actors.

-To get the current certificates, run the following command:
+To get the current root and issuer certificates, run the following command:

 ```
 kubectl get secret dapr-trust-bundle -o yaml -n dapr-system